Investigating the convergence properties of iterative ptychography for atomic-resolution low-dose imaging: Fundamental aspects of electron ptychography

 \subsection{\textit{Iterative methods}}

-Iterative ptychography constitutes an optimization problem aiming at reconstructing accurate phase images of a specimen.
-It is conventionally initialized with an object possessing a constant amplitude and phase, respectively equal to 1 and 0, and with a non-aberrated probe.
+Iterative ptychography constitutes an optimization problem aiming to reconstruct accurate phase images of a specimen.
+It is conventionally initialized with an object possessing a constant amplitude and phase, respectively equal to 1 and 0, and with a non-aberrated probe.Initializing the object with unit amplitude and zero phase is a standard practice in iterative phase retrieval algorithms, as it provides a neutral starting point and ensures that the reconstruction is not biased by prior assumptions about the object's structure\cite{hawkes_ptychography_2019, maiden_improved_2009, maiden_superresolution_2011}.

 The original PIE algorithm \cite{rodenburg_phase_2004, faulkner_movable_2004} can generally be considered as originating from the Gerchberg-Saxton algorithm \cite{gerchberg_practical_1972, gerchberg_super-resolution_1974}, where the phase information is retrieved via the replacement of the calculated amplitude of the exit wave, typically in two distinct optical planes or more, by the experimental amplitude and/or a support constraint.
 In PIE, this concept is extended to the situation where a single optical plane is used for the acquisition of intensity, typically the far-field, and where illumination conditions are varied, specifically by shifting the probe.
 An update function is then defined for each probe position, capturing the difference between the original exit wave in real space and the one obtained after replacing the amplitude in reciprocal space.
 A multiplying factor, sometimes referred to as a regularizer \cite{maiden_further_2017} and proportional to the probe intensity, is also inserted to limit the updated area in the specimen plane.
 Iteratively adding this function to the reconstructed object, while treating scan positions sequentially and weighting it with a user-defined update coefficient, permits the retrieval of an object that satisfies equation \ref{pie} \cite{melnyk_connections_2022}.
 The extended version of PIE \cite{maiden_improved_2009} aims to find both the object and the probe via the same process.
 The error function is calculated at each inner iteration, which we define as the computation performed for a single probe position, and convergence is assessed by monitoring the evolution of the error metric over successive iterations.
 Here, an iteration refers to the computation of update functions across the entire batch of probe positions, starting from an initial randomly selected probe position $j=1$ and continuing until all positions in the batch $j=J$ have been processed.